top of page

 In 2019, the Cherohala Skyway Visitor's Center, next door to the Hall Museum, became a stop along the Tennessee Music Pathways in honor of Tellico Plains being the hometown of Uncle Josh.
 There is a special display that honors Josh that includes a video of Josh playing the dobro!

 To learn more about the enormous contributions Josh Graves made to blue grass music visit the display on Josh and Tim Graves at the Hall Museum that includes an original Josh Graves dobro that is on loan from the Harold and Peggy Randolph family!
-The Randolph family will join us at the festival and look forward to hearing Tim bring “Elbert” out of his new home for a few tunes!
+We look forward to the Randolph family joining us at the festival!

 bottom of page